 River Center Theater Modernization

-The Grace Hebert Curtis Architects design team was tasked with updating the River Center Theater, both visually and pragmatically, without affecting the fantastic acoustics for symphonic performances.
+As a consulting architect to Post Architects, Grace Hebert Curtis Architects' theater design team was tasked with updating the River Center Theater, both visually and pragmatically, without affecting the fantastic acoustics for symphonic performances.
 The team completed precise and calculated acoustic upgrades to improve the performer and patron experiences.
 As the structure had not undergone significant upgrades since it was constructed more than 40 years ago, the improvements will help the center remain competitive and continue attracting world-class performers.

 Placing new acoustic ceiling baffles and wall panels in the performance space — which is home to the Baton Rouge Symphony Orchestra and Baton Rouge Ballet Theatre — addressed reverberation issues and gave the space greater sound clarity.
 The team also adjusted ceiling panels to allow for better and more flexible light angles and to conceal the new speaker system.
 Additionally, these adjustments created a more cohesive visual experience of the space.